oracle/cloudtestdrive/AppDev/functionsandevents/Fn Handson: Functions and Events.md

 registry: fra.ocir.io/oractdemeaoci/fnworkshop02
 ```

 If we now list the contexts that have been created for using Fn you should see 2.
-The default, local context and a new one called oci that should have an asterix against it to indicate that it is the current context being used.
+The default, local context and a new one called oci that should have an asterisk against it to indicate that it is the current context being used.

 ```
 $ fn list contexts